JosiMacGyver/angular-landing-internationalization/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration=development,pt` for a dev server in portuguese, switch to `en` to a englich version.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+The db.json must be observed also, tun `json-server --watch db.json` to run de server in  `http://localhost:2000/`

 ## Code scaffolding